 Acknowledge any limitations or constraints encountered during the case study.
 Additionally, discuss any potential areas for future research or considerations that could be explored based on the findings.

-8. End with a Strong Closing Statement
+8. End With a Strong Closing Statement

 Conclude the case study with a strong closing statement that summarizes the overall impact of the study.
 This could be a key takeaway, a call to action, or a reflection on the broader significance of the case.